odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

      * What is an Egeria OMAG Platform?
      * What is an Egeria OMAG Server?
      * What types of audit log destinations can be associated with a server?

+## Next Step

+We will now continue looking at [Configuring and operating an Egeria server](/egeria-docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server)